BarSGuy/Window-Based-Distribution-Shift-Detection/README.md

 - **Illustrative Examples**: Witness the power of our methodology through visual and practical demonstrations.
 - **Your Own Dataset**: Learn how to apply our distribution shift detection on your custom datasets, making it adaptable to your unique needs.

-Take full advantage of this resource to gain in-depth insights and fine-tune the detection mechanism for your specific use cases.

 <!-- ## Distribution Shift Playground Notebook